clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 04.md

 * Get database up and running with Neo4j and queries

 # Task Completed
-* Prepare installation script for CKG in Neo4j
 * Survey on different kinds of graphdatabase
 * Strategy to improve graphdatabase
 * Get database up and running with Neo4j and queries